THE LATER SAFAVIDS:

 He differed from his recent predecessors somewhat: he was just as incompetent, but (under the influence of a powerful Shi'i theologian, Muhammad Baqir Majlisi) he added a severe religious bigotry to the mix, leading to persecution and forcible conversion not only of Zoroastrians, Jews and Christians, but also of Sufis (turning his back on the Safavids' own Sufi order) and Sunni minorities, and even philosophers.
 Alcohol was banned - though the eunuchs, and great aunt Maryam, worried by the theological influences on the Shah - persuaded him the ban did not apply to him personally.
 The religious intolerance had started under Abbas II, who agreed with the ulama, a newly-emerging group of strict Shi'a theologians, that Shi'ism could unify the country.
 But by the time of Husain it was having the opposite effect - particularly as Baqir Majlisi had political ambitions of his own.
 The imposition of his extreme form of Shi'ism was unpopular with all minorities, of course, but caused severe problems with some Sunni communities.
 Those near the borders began looking outside for support.
 The situation was especially acute in the Afghan areas.

-A fiercely Sunni Afghan tribe, the Ghilzai, from the Qandahar area (long quarrelled over with Mughal India) began a revolt against the Shah and his religious policies.
+A fiercely Sunni Afghan tribe, one of the major tribes in the Pashtun ethnic group, the Ghilzai, from the Qandahar area (long quarrelled over with Mughal India) began a revolt against the Shah and his religious policies.
 The Georgian Shi'i general sent to pacify them made things much worse by his brutal treatment of them.
 Their wealthy and popular leader, Mir Vais, was captured and sent as a prisoner to Isfahan.
 There however he charmed the Shah, and was allowed to return to Qandahar - but he'd learned a lot about the corruption and impotence of the Safavid regime.
 Once home he staged a coup, killed the Georgian general, and fought off attempts to unseat him.
 He remained in control of an independent Qandahar until his death in 1715.
-The failure to do anything inspired a revolt of the Abdali of Herat, another warlike Afghan tribe - hereditary enemies of the Ghilzai.
+The failure to do anything inspired a revolt of the Abdali of Herat, the largest tribe in he Pashtun ethnic group- hereditary enemies of the Ghilzai.
 Conflict between the two tribes soon broke out - ending in defeat for the Abdali, and a surprise acceptance by the shah of Mir Vais' son18-year-old Mahmud as official governor of Qandahar.